cdave1/ftgles/README.md

 ## Performance Notes

+If you need to render large amounts of text, Texture fonts are preferable, and also currently look much better than other font types.
+Texture fonts allow you to render a full screen of text without any appreciable drop in frame rate.

+For Polygon and Outline fonts, rendering speeds depend very much on the type face being rendered.
+More complex glyphs will almost always contain more vertices, and thus FTGLES will need to draw more polygons or lines.

-It is recommended that you avoid excessive use of Polygon and Outline fonts in iOS applications until render speeds have been improved.
-Texture fonts are preferable, and also look much better.
+While you may get acceptable results by switching to a simple typeface, it is generally recommended that you avoid excessive use of Polygon and Outline fonts in iOS applications.
+Expect to see large drops in frame rate when drawing any more than 100-200 Polygon or Outline glyphs on screen.

 Performance of the SimpleLayout class was previously very slow, but was recently improved in a recent build.